rubycentral/cfp-app/README.md

 ### User roles

-There are five user roles in CFP App.
+There are five user roles in the CFP App.
 To log in as a user type in development mode, locate the email for each user in `seeds.rb`.
 The password is the same for each user, and is assigned to the variable `pwd` in the seed file.

 - **Admin:**
   - Edit/delete users